joshuadoan/space-pants/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-This is an open source project and we appreciate any help you can provide.
+This is a private repository.
+Contributions and collaboration are welcome from authorized contributors.

 ### How to Contribute

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+1. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+2. Make your changes
-4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request
+5. Open a Pull Request

 ### Areas for Contribution